15%

 Prerequisites

-Before you begin, ensure you have the following:
+Before you begin, make sure you have:

-• A Windows system: Mimikatz is designed for Windows operating systems.
+• A Windows system – Mimikatz is designed for Windows operating systems.

 Step 1: Download Mimikatz

-1. Visit the Official Repository: Go to the official Mimikatz GitHub repository: Mimikatz GitHub.
+1. Visit the official repository:

-2. Download the Latest Release:
+2. Download the latest release:

-3. Extract the ZIP File:
+3. Extract the archive:

-• Choose a destination folder to extract the contents.
+• Choose a destination directory.

-Step 2: Running Mimikatz
+Step 2: Run Mimikatz

 1. Open Command Prompt as Administrator: